MVCowley/vsearching/README.md

 > Both read 1 and read 2 must be in the same directory and have matching names except for `_1.fq.gz` and `_2.fq.gz` to denote the read number.

 Check the output in logs easily with `grep "Merged" *.log` to see statistics on the lines successfully merged per file.

+> [!TIP]
+> To modify the script to fit your exact file naming conventions, some understanding of bash regex and parameter expansion is required.
+> `${R1/1.fq.gz/2.fq.gz}` is a parameter expansion where `R1` is the name of the read 1 file.
+This expansion uses the pattern `${parameter/pattern/string}`, where the longest match of `pattern` is replaced with `string`.
+> You can then edit `pattern` and `string` to fit your use case.
+> As an example, to alter your filenames to accept un-gzipped FASTQ files using the long form of the extension, you would instead enter `${R1/1.fastq/2.fastq}`.
+> For futher details see the [bash parameter expansion documentation](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).